-The following questions ask about symptoms you might be experiencing.
-Each question begins, "In the past 4 weeks, how much have you been bothered by " and is followed by a symptom.
-Please select a number from 0 to 4 that reflects how much the symptom has bothered you, where 0 indicates that the symptom has not bothered you at all, 1 indicates that it has bothered you a little bit, 2 indicates it has bothered you somewhat, 3 indicates it has bothered you quite a bit and 4 indicates it has bothered you very much.
+The following questions ask about how asthma may be affecting your daily life.
+Each question begins, "In the past 4 weeks, how much have you " and is followed by a situation or feeling.
+Please select a number from 0 to 3 that reflects how much the situation or feeling has happened to you in the past 4 weeks, where 0 indicates that the situation or feeling has not happened at all, 1 indicates that it has happened a little, 2 indicates it has happened somewhat, and 3 indicates it has happened a great deal in the past 4 weeks.